How Families Can Have A Safe Holi

 Are you planning to go for bleaching, waxing and a gold facial to look radiant this Holi?
-Hold on to your plans, as Dr Shuba advices to avoid all treatments and therapies like laser, facials, or chemical peel, a week before Holi.
+Hold on to your plans, as Dr Shuba advises to avoid all treatments and therapies like a laser, facials, or chemical peel, a week before Holi.
 She says, “These procedures make the skin a lot more sensitive to the sun as well as to the colours.
-It will be better if you do not use saunas, or exfoliate up to two days prior to Holi.
+It will be better if you do not use saunas or exfoliate up to two days prior to Holi.
 Waxing, bleaching and threading are also not recommended for three to four days prior to Holi.

 If accidentally the colours get into your eyes, immediately wash the eye thoroughly with clean water.
 You can also prevent the same by wearing sunglasses or water goggles while playing Holi.